Ke'Bryan Hayes Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The Athletics pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Athletics' 6.70 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 6.69 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics are sending Sears (0-3) to the mound for his 12th start of the season.
-He is 0-3 with a 4.37 ERA and 54 strikeouts through 59 2/3 innings pitched.
+- Kaprielian gets the start for the Athletics, his eighth of the season.
+He is 0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched.

-- The lefty last appeared on Wednesday against the Atlanta Braves, when he went six innings, allowing one earned run while giving up four hits.
+- The righty last appeared on Wednesday against the Atlanta Braves, when he went 4 2/3 innings, allowing three earned runs while giving up five hits.

+- The 29-year-old has put together an 8.12 ERA and 9.1 strikeouts per nine innings across 10 games this season, while giving up a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.